Gabriel Moreno Player Props: Diamondbacks vs. Royals

-After hitting .367 with a double, a home run, a walk and nine RBI in his past 10 games, Gabriel Moreno and the Arizona Diamondbacks take on the Kansas City Royals (who will start Brad Keller) at 9:40 PM ET on Monday.
+Gabriel Moreno -- 1-for-3 with an RBI in his last game -- will be in action for the Arizona Diamondbacks versus the Kansas City Royals, with Brady Singer on the hill, on April 25 at 9:40 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Padres.
+In his previous game he had a one-hit performance (1-for-3) against the Royals.

 Gabriel Moreno Game Info & Props vs. the Royals